 4. Patch & Repair Concrete

-Once the floor is clean you will want to patch and repair any cracks, and holes.
+Once the floor is clean, you must patch and repair any cracks and holes.
 This will also help give your garage a smooth floor.

 I recommend using Rust-Oleum Concrete Patch.
-You may also need a putty knife and something like an old piece of cardboard to help you mix the solution.
+You may also need a putty knife and an old piece of cardboard to help you mix the solution.

-Side Note: Once these two solutions are mixed together you will have a limited time to use them before it starts to harden depending on the air temperature.
+Side Note: Once these two solutions are mixed, you will have a limited time to use them before it starts to harden, depending on the air temperature.
 So make sure you do this all at one time.
 Drys in roughly 8 hours.

-If you have a previous floor coating then you may want to apply a primer coat first before applying the epoxy coat.
+If you have a previous floor coating, you may want to apply a primer coat before applying the epoxy coat.

-To do this use the Rock Solid RUST-OLEUM Concentrate Floor Primer first before applying the epoxy.
+To do this, use the Rock Solid RUST-OLEUM Concentrate Floor Primer before applying the epoxy.
 You will want to let this dry for 12 hours before moving on.

 5. Apply the Epoxy Floor Coating

-Side Note: Make sure you have all of your tools ready as the epoxy has to be used once it is mixed together.
+Side Note: Ensure you have all your tools ready, as the epoxy must be used once mixed.

 Here are some basic steps to follow.

-- Mix the epoxies seperately and then roll part B into part A to break the inner seal and mix the two liquids together.
+- Mix the epoxies separately and then roll part B into part A to break the inner seal and mix the two liquids.

-- Next you will need to let the epoxy sit to achieve the proper induction time.
+- Next, you must let the epoxy sit for the proper induction time.
 Follow the directions on the product you are using.
 Don’t cut open the bag until you’ve met this time limit.

 - Cut a corner of the bag and pour the mixed liquid into a paint tray for easy use.

-- Using a small paint brush do the perimeter of the wall in 4′ by 4′ sections
+- Do the wall’s perimeter in 4′ by 4′ sections using a small paintbrush.

-- As each 4′ by 4′ section is complete add the decrative color chips by throwing small handfuls of them over the area.
+- As each 4′ by 4′ section is complete, add the decorative color chips by throwing small handfuls over the area.

 - Finally, let it dry for 24 hours